meadej/compstat-cu/docs/README.md

 ## Data Sources
 - Crime data is provided courtesy of the CUPD, which releases daily crime logs about incidents on campus [here](https://www.colorado.edu/police/records-reports/daily-crime-log).
+- Map tiles are provided courtesy of the [OpenStreetMap](https://www.openstreetmap.org) database, the license of which is included in the docs.
 - Geocoding data, which allows us to turn street addresses into exact coordinates, is from the [US Census Bureau](https://www.census.gov/geo/maps-data/data/geocoder.html) and OpenStreetMap's nifty [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) tool.

 ## Future Features